yzwzwwd/Course-Projects/README.md

 ## Methodology & Details
 ### Project 1
 In this project, we examine the effect of class size on math scores in grade 1 using data from the Tennessee STAR experiment.
 The project randomized students within a school into one of three class types: small (13-17 students per class), regular without a teacher’s aide (22-25 students), and regular with an aide (22-25 students).
 We conduct F-test within the ANOVA model to make inferences about whether the effects of three class types are different or not.
+#### Data Set

 ```markdown
 Syntax highlighted code block